HMS Turquoise (1876): Construction and career

 Initially sailing to San Francisco, arriving on 7 July 1878, the corvette was then sent to the Pacific Ocean in response to the War of the Pacific.
 The vessel observed the conflict between Chile and Peru, including reporting the sinking of the at the Battle of Iquique on 21 May 1879.
 The ship remained there, often as part an international force with representation from France and the US, into the following year, sometimes acting as a hospital ship carrying the injured to safety.

 Subsequently, the ship was transferred to the Sultanate of Zanzibar and served in the Indian Ocean on patrols to combat the Indian Ocean slave trade.
 As the years passed, the crew noted an increase in the number of slave traders.
 Between 1884 and 1885, Turquoise captured five slave ships.
 One of the more successful was the capture of a Burmese man-of-war on the Irrawaddy River.
 The anti-slavery patrols did prove increasingly successful and step by step the slave trade ran down.
 Between 1886 and 1890, Turquoise captured ten slave ships, each potentially leading to the release of over 100 slaves.
 The capture of the dhow Mutashal off Ras Kinjoge on 15 April was typical as 40 slaves were freed.
 Occasionally these led to conflict.
 For example, on 30 May 1887, in a confrontation, a crew in one of the ship's boats was rammed by a slaving dhow.
 The British crew boarded the slave ship and, despite that vessel capsizing in the fight, rescued 53 slaves without a British sailor being killed.
-Turquoise also hosted Thomas Stevens on his search for Henry Morton Stanley, returning him to Zanzibar in December 1899.
+Turquoise also hosted Thomas Stevens on his search for the Emin Pasha Relief Expedition led by Henry Morton Stanley, returning him to Zanzibar in December 1889.

 On 1 January 1890 the anti-slavery effort was cemented with the statement that all people born in Zanzibar were free.
 To enforce this, the Royal Navy was called upon to support local troops and those of the British Army.
 On 21 October 1890 the crew of the corvette joined an expeditionary force under Vice-admiral Edmund Fremantle sent to Witu to dissuade the people there from slave trading by force if necessary.
 The mission was a success, led to an almost complete cessation of the slave trade in the area and caused no casualties amongst the crew.
 The vessel subsequently returned to the UK.
 On 24 September 1892, the ship was retired and sold to be broken up by Pounds of Hartlepool.